And How to Recognise It in the Man You Love

 Lead with patience and kindness

-Small acts a hug, a message, a cup of tea, build trust more than advice ever will.
+Small acts, such as a hug, a message, a cup of tea, build trust more than advice ever will.

 Take care of yourself, too